dotnet/core/release-notes/6.0/known-issues.md

 **Workaround**

 You can workaround this by always providing a non-zero and non-minimum value for the `notBefore` parameter when using System.IdentityModel.Tokens.Jwt.JwtSecurityToken, or the 'nbf' field if using another JWT library.

+**Customizing WebRootPath not supported for minimal applications**

+There is a known issue with modifying the `WebRootPath` in a minimal app using the `WebApplicationBuilder` as documented in https://github.com/dotnet/aspnetcore/issues/36999.
+The issue will be resolved in .NET 6 GA.
+As a workaround, users can use the default `wwwroot` directory for serving static files in their applications.